Tai folk religion: Khwan

-All Tai people believe Khwan as the element of vitality and longevity.
-It is the belief system features thirty-two typically protective khwan in various parts of the body.
-The word khwan has different forms in the various Tai languages: khwan among the Tai-Ahom, Tai Yai (Shan), Dai, Thai-Lao (ຂວັນ, ขวัญ) and Tai-Lue, xen or xwan among the White Tai, khuan among the Tai-Nùng and Tày, hon among the Dioi.
+All Tai people believe in Khwan, the element of vitality and longevity present in living things, similar to a guiding spirit.
+Its belief system features thirty-two typically protective khwan in various parts of the body.
+The word khwan has different forms in the various Tai languages: khwan among the Tai-Ahom, Tai Yai (Shan), Dai, Thai-Lao (ຂວັນ, ขวัญ) and Tai-Lue, xen or xwan among the White Tai, khuan among the Tai-Nùng and Tày, min among Tai Daeng people (Red Tai) and hon among the Dioi.
 Various rituals are performed by various Tai groups to worship the Khwan.